MSEL General Competition Rules

 2.10.
 Withdrawal

-After the first game of the regular season has been played, teams will not be permitted to withdraw from a tournament.
-Teams wishing to no longer participate after the first official match, may stop queuing or playing matches for the remainder of the tournament.
+Only Organization Administrators may submit a request to withdraw a player or roster from a competition.
+After the first game of the regular season has been played, participants will not be permitted to withdraw from a tournament.
+Schools wishing to no longer participate after the first official match may stop queuing or playing matches for the remainder of the tournament.

 2.10.1.
 Refund Policy